EvolvedPhoenixOfficial/EvolvedPhoenixStudios/README.md

 ## 🚫 License & Usage

 ⚠️ **Important Notice**:
-All code, design, artwork, and content in this repository are **copyright © EvolvedPhoenix Studios**.
+All code, design, artwork, and content in this repository are **copyright © Extynct Studios**.

 - ❌ You may **not** copy, redistribute, or reuse this repository (or parts of it) for your own projects.
 - ❌ You may **not** republish this content elsewhere, in whole or in part.